MianOxair/React-Authentication/README.md

 Very simple React app with authentication using Auth0.

 **NOTE: You must enter your environmental variables for this to work correctly.**

+Install node and react frameworks to run this application.